 Hello, and welcome to Common By Nature – my humble blog, online diary and sightings board.
 It’s name derived from a half-hearted witticism involving my surname and personal interests that, over the years, appears to have stuck.

-I’m James!
-A naturalist, conservationist, nature writer, environmental blogger, commentator and now, amateur editor from Northumberland.
-My interest in wilderness and wild things stemming from childhood: from long wildlife-fueled rambles around my home county, often in the company of my Grandmother, Vera.
-The lady to whom I owe the vast majority of my current interests and, if I may say so myself, a mighty fine naturalist in her own right.
+I’m James – a wildlife conservationist, nature writer, environmental blogger, birder and amateur naturalist from Northumberland.
+My interest in wilderness and wild things stemming from childhood: from long wildlife-fueled rambles around my home county, and weekend birdwatching trips with my Grandmother, Vera.
+The lady to whom I owe the vast majority of my current hobbies and the person singlehandedly responsible for introducing me to the joys of nature at a very early age.

 In terms of my specific interests, it is difficult to pinpoint just where my affections lie as, truthfully, all aspects of the natural world fascinate me.
 Indeed, I much prefer to think of myself as a generalist when it comes to wildlife; equally as enthralled by bees and botanicals as I am birds, mammals and other, dare I say, more charismatic creatures.
 I truly am equally as happy grubbing about on all fours in search of snails and slugs as I am tucked up in my local bird hide, sipping coffee and ogling Avocets.
 Something, I hope, that will shine through on this blog, with a wide-range of topics and myriad species discussed in due course.